-In general, Duke will require a 30-foot construction corridor through waterbodies to allow for installing the pipe using dry-ditch crossing methods when possible.
-Two streams, in addition to Big Bone Creek, (SKY-CDK-008 [Gum Branch] and SKY-CDK-018 [UNT to Mud Lick Creek) will be crossed using the HDD method and, therefore, are expected to have neither temporary nor permanent impacts.
-Duke proposes to cross remaining streams that have perceivable flow using either the dry-ditch crossing method (if flow rates are very low), the flume method, or the dam and pump method.
-Typical stream crossing drawings are included in Attachment 8.
+In general, Duke will require a 30-foot construction corridor through waterbodies to allow for installing equipment typically using dry-ditch crossing methods.
+One stream, Big Bone Creek (SKY-CDK-006), is designated as a Kentucky Outstanding State Water Resource (OSWR) and will be crossed using the horizontal direction drilling (HDD) method.
+Therefore, it is not expected to be impacted by the Project.
+Two additional streams (SKY-CDK-008 [Gum Branch] and SKY-CDK-018 [UNT to Mud Lick Creek]) will also be crossed using the HDD method and, therefore, are expected to have no temporary or permanent impacts.
+Duke proposes to cross remaining streams that have perceivable flow using either the dry-ditch crossing method (if flow rates are very low), the flume method or the dam and pump method.
+Typical stream crossing drawings are included in Attachment 7.
 Upland construction techniques will be used to cross ephemeral streams and ditches when there is no perceivable flow at the time of crossing.
 At these locations, equipment to complete a dry-ditch crossing will be onsite as a contingency in case stream flow should begin during construction.
-Appropriate sediment and erosion controls measures as required by general permit KYR10 will be deployed at all stream crossing locations.
+Appropriate sediment and erosion controls measures as required by KYR10 will be employed at all stream crossing locations.